maitree7/Fintech_Case_Study_14_March/README.md

 By custodying the customers’ assets for the duration of their loan, SALT retains the ability to liquidate a portion of their collateral if the customer does not take action to restore the health of their loan during a market downturn.
 This enables to prevent losses of principal for the lender.

 So, while managing such volatility is not common in traditional asset-backed lending, SALT has  found a way to manage crypto assets as collateral, which has enabled it to bring this alternative asset class to the traditional finance space.

+## RECOMMENDATION

+Crypto market is up and running throughout the day, so while arbitragers try to make a profit out of it.
+The lenders/borrowers might suffer a set back if the money repaid/borrowed has dipped throughout the day.

+Many investors might see a possibility of seeing an assets’ value depreciated to a point where the debtor is better off defaulting than repaying the loan.

+For example, after the announcement of the *Facebook* digital coin *Libra*, it climbed almost 55% in a week to reach an 18-month price high.
+A few weeks later, it dropped over 10% after calls for Libra scrutiny from politicians and regulators.

+Due to volatility nature of cryptocurrency, the loan should be given only for a short period of time (approx 12 months).
+Also, it should be powered by a credit agency in order to have instant crypto credit line.
+(eg – Credissimo – a leading European FinTech with a proven track record)

+**Possible Innovation**

+In a spin-off of this application of blockchain, some lenders are hoping to leverage blockchain technology, and smart contract technology directly in loans.

+This would mean that the terms of the loan would exist within the ledger itself, and this would facilitate automatic functions in the loan, like payment and collection.

+This has huge implications for peer-to-peer, unsecured lending, which could be made more efficient, and much more secure and reliable.

+**Closing Remarks**

+As more and more crypto-based lending solutions are about to burst into the market, making the right decision will become the central issue for the average user.

+To make the best decision possible, be sure to think about the LTV ratio, interest rates, repayment schedule, as well as customer support services before even signing up for the services.

+SALT lendings, while a relatively new platform on the market is a genuinely solid alternative to any established players in the industry.